Skip to main content

 A practical daily/weekly/monthly cadence for a portfolio of 15–30 clients: Daily (5–10 minutes):

-• Scan the portfolio dashboard
+• Scan the portfolio for anything that’s moved

 • Note anything unusual to raise in the next client call